The highest value of a part of a graph is called a local maximum.

 Both are extreme values of a function.

-If we view a function on a restricted domain, the values on the boundaries of the domain can also be a local maxima or minima and thus an extreme value.
+If we look at a function on a restricted domain, the values on the domain's boundaries can also be local maxima or minima and thus extreme values.

-So far in this course, we often specifically looked at the #x# values of special points, but the maximums and minimums are the #y# values of these points..
+So far in this course, we have often specifically examined the #x# values of special points, but the maximums and minimums are the #y# values of these points.

-We have seen that the local maxima and minima are the highest point on a part of the graph.
-The global maximums and minimums are the highest point of the whole graph.
+We have seen that the local maxima and minima are the highest points on a part of the graph.
+The global maximums and minimums are the highest points of the whole graph.

 In the example of the green graph, the local maximum is also global.
 Similarly, in the blue graph, the local minimum is also global.
 This is not always the case.

-Even if there are local maximums and minimums, there may not always be a global maximum or minimum.
+Even if there are local maxima and minima, there may not always be a global maximum or minimum.

 Using the derivative, we can easily calculate the extreme values of a function.